davidowicz/MATLABthon_Polimi_2023/README.md

 - Longitude
 - Time

+### Scripts / Notebooks
+- Team8.mlx is the final notebook
+- function.m has a function use to evaluate the total distance traveled, the cumulative distance at each time interval and the distance traveled at each time step

 ## Run instructions
-To correctly run this project,
+To correctly run this project, just run the Team8.mlx file.